arzwa/MultilocusIsland/docs/draft-hapdip2.md

-polygenic case (of magnitude $Ls$, roughly), selection at any individual locus is still assumed to be weak, so that after an evolutionarily short period in which entire sets of alleles are efficiently removed together, LD among selected loci quickly becomes negligable and the standard single locus theory should be appliccable.
+polygenic case (of magnitude $Ls$, roughly), selection at any individual locus is still assumed to be weak, so that after an evolutionarily short period in which entire sets of alleles are efficiently removed together, LD among selected loci becomes negligable and the standard single locus theory should be appliccable.
 Hence, on the longer time scales at which migration-selection balance is attained, the allele frequency dynamics at any individual locus should essentially follow the single locus dynamics, but where migrant alleles are